 Rivers have been the centre of city life from the beginning of human civilization and Shanghai’s Huangpu river is no different.
 It gave the city an ocean access and it enabled the core role of Shanghai in China’s relationship with the world.
 In recent years the river, while retaining its prominent transport function, acquired a new role.
 The riverbank reconstruction was the centre of Shanghai’s revival.

 For years, money was the single most important thing in many people’s lives.
 But when the economy prospered, quality of life stepped into the spotlight.
 Parks were erected alongside the river, forming a green belt that was perfect for putting the worries of the day to rest.
-Of those, the Houtan and Expo parks (which are connected) are our favourites.
+Of those, the Houtan and Expo parks (which are connected) are our favorites.

 The reconstructed area forms a thin belt of little ponds and greenery bordering the river bank.
 The quiet parks offer views of the city and allow you to watch as neon city lights take the place of the sunlit cityscape as day turns into night.
 Find yourself a spot near the river and take in the city from the opposite side.
 If you do end up there, you might find us sitting a couple of meters from you doing the exact same.

 Another spot on the riverbank that we love is in the formerly industrial districts of Hongkou and Yangpu.
 These districts have succeeded in integrating historically important factory areas into sites for urban exploration.
 The former heavy industry sites that gave work to the local population during the rise of the new China have now come full circle to “serve” the very same people as they go there to unwind.
 The area is now a jogging and walking promenade that stretches from the International Cruise Ship Terminal all the way to the Yangpu bridge.

 A Touch of French Sophistication